mora-ehidne/moras_camp9_notes/3 Tools/Git/Git.md

 ### Tracking branches

-A local branch can be set up as a tracking branch in different ways:
+A local branch can be set up as a tracking branch via different commands, such as:
-- via
+- by checking out a branch whose name matches one of the remote-tracking branches, eg. `git checkout mybranch` if there is a remote-tracking branch called `origin/mybranch`
+- by using the `-u`/`--upstream` flag on a `push`, `fetch` or `pull` command

 A tracking branch can perform:
-- a `push` to directly update the remote branch (note that this command does not automatically update the remote-tracking branch too!).
+- a `push` to directly update the remote branch (note that this command does not automatically update the remote-tracking branch!).
 	- `git push origin main`
-- a `fetch` to update the remote-tracking branch to the state of its remote branch
+- a `fetch`  to download all the data related to the remote branch from the remote repository and to update the remote-tracking branch to the state of its remote branch
 	- `git fetch origin main`
-- a `merge` to update itself to the state of the remote-tracking branch
+- a `merge` to update itself to the state of the remote-tracking branch (also doable with similiar commands such as cherry-pick or rebase)
 	- `git merge origin main`

->[!WARNING] The `pull` command does first a `fetch` to update the remote-tracking branch and then a `merge` to update the local branch.
+>[!WARNING] The `pull` command first performs a `fetch` and then a `merge` command.

->[!NOTE]  Both the `git remote update` and `git fetch origin` commands update ALL the remote-tracking branches and download all the remote commits, files and refs.
+>[!NOTE]  The `git remote update` and `git fetch origin` commands:
+> both download ALL the relevant data from the remote repo and update ALL the remote-tracking branches.
+They also create remote-tracking branches for ALL remote branches whose remote-tracking counterparts still do not exist.

 ## HEAD